UOM-EEE-EEEN11202/notes-part1/docs/chapters/software_development_tools/formatters.rst

 To help with this, there are automatic formatting tools, such as `Ruff <https://docs.astral.sh/ruff/>`_ for Python, and `rustfmt <https://github.com/rust-lang/rustfmt>`_  for Rust.
 These will re-layout your code automatically to try and keep it correctly on a specified style.

 For example, in Python it might convert single quotes :python:`''` into double quotes :python:`""`.
 In many places in Python, both styles of quote work in exactly the same way, but a style guide will say that one of the ways is preferred.
-(Probably double quotes).
+(Probably double quotes.)

 .. admonition:: This course